Labor & Delivery Unit

 - Family/partner-centered visiting policy

-- Free classes for stages of labor, infant care, breastfeeding (English and Spanish)
+- Free Prenatal Classes for stages of labor, infant care, breastfeeding (English and Spanish)

 - Laparoscopic hysterectomies